sv-siia/RR8_friends-report/README.md

 This project presents a short exploratory data analysis (EDA) of the iconic sitcom **Friends**, focusing on its TV viewership over all 10 seasons.

-## 📁 Project Structure
+## Project Structure

 RR8_friends-report/

 ├── data.csv # Cleaned dataset with all episodes

 ├── friends.qmd # Quarto report source file

 ├── friends.html # Rendered HTML report

 ├── img/

-│ └── logo.jpeg # Logo or screenshot from the show
+│ └── logo.jpeg # Logo from the show

 ## Contents of the Report